-Our Parent Intake team has years of experience (some have worked with Circle for 15 years!) partnering with intended parents from the very early part of a journey, even before they are ready to commit.
+Our Parent Intake team has years of experience (some have worked with Circle for over 15 years!) partnering with intended parents from the very early part of a journey, even before they are ready to commit.
 We’ll answer all of your questions and provide guidance and support.

 For intended parents in North Carolina, Circle Surrogacy offers one all-inclusive surrogacy cost program: the Journey Protection Guarantee Program.

 Circle's Journey Protection Guarantee Program was designed to provide the utmost protection and financial security for intended parents, with no surprise costs or fees popping up during the journey.
 No other surrogacy agency can promise that!

 Surrogacy only: $157,750

 Our Journey Protection Guarantee Program includes fixed costs on the following:

 • Professional Fees